hypfvieh/foo_subsonic/README.md

 I'm not a C++ programmer and just playing around here, so please be careful.
-I except to have a lot of memory leaks and/or doing bad practices here!
+I expect to have a lot of memory leaks and/or doing bad practices here!

 ## License
 My code is licensed with the [WTFPL](http://www.wtfpl.net).